 Roskam co-authored the Pledge to America and played an active role in securing a landslide House majority in 2010.

 Roskam graduated from the University of Illinois before spending his early career in the office of his mentor, legendary Congressman Henry Hyde.
-He later earned his J.D. from IIT-Kent Chicago College of Law and went on to practice law in suburban Chicagoland, developing significant experience as a litigator.
-Roskam has represented Chicago’s western suburbs in both the Illinois House of Representatives and Senate, where he served alongside then State-Senator Barack Obama, where they partnered to enact significant reforms to the state’s criminal justice system.
+He later earned his J.D. from IIT-Kent Chicago College of Law and began a law practice, where he developed significant experience as a litigator.
+Roskam has represented Chicago’s western suburbs in both the Illinois House of Representatives and Senate.

-Roskam currently lives in Wheaton with his wife of 25 years, Elizabeth.
-They have four children, Gracey, Frankie, Steve and A.J.
+Roskam lives in Wheaton with his wife of over 25 years, Elizabeth.
+They have four children.

 For media purposes, please find his headshot here.